-1 Paul, called to be an apostle of Jesus Christ through the will of God, and Sosthenes our brother, 2 to the church of God at Corinth, to those who have been sanctified in Christ Jesus, called to be saints together with everyone in every place who calls on the name of our Lord Jesus Christ, both theirs and ours:
+1 Paul, called to be an apostle of Jesus Christ through the will of God, and Sosthenes our brother, 2 to the church of God in Corinth, to those who have been sanctified in Christ Jesus, called to be saints, together with all in every place who call upon the name of our Lord Jesus Christ, both theirs and ours:

 Gratitude for Spiritual Gifts

-4 I thank my God at all times concerning you, for the grace of God given to you in Christ Jesus, 5 that you have been enriched in him in every way: in every kind of speech and knowledge, 6 even as the testimony concerning Christ1 was confirmed among you.
-7 As a result, you come behind in no spiritual gift as you eagerly wait for the revelation of our Lord Jesus Christ, 8 who also will keep you strong2 to the very end, so that you may be blameless in the day of our Lord Jesus Christ.
+4 At all times I give thanks to my God concerning you, because of the grace of God given to you in Christ Jesus: 5 that you have been enriched in him in every way—in every kind of speech and knowledge— 6 even as the testimony concerning Christ1 was confirmed among you.
+7 As a result of this, you come behind in no spiritual gift, as you eagerly wait for the revelation of our Lord Jesus Christ, 8 who also will keep you strong2 to the very end, so that you may be blameless in the day of our Lord Jesus Christ.
 9 God is faithful, through whom you were called into the fellowship of his Son, Jesus Christ our Lord.